 - A Facilitator(s) who invites participants, sets up the framework within which they can participate, and provides continuing guidance throughout a ParEvo exercise.

-Postscript: Facilitators can now allow a forth group, known as Observers, to view the contents generated by a ParEvo process, in real-time and after completion.
+- Observers, who can view the contents generated by a ParEvo process, in real-time and after completion.
 But not to add content in any way.
 This is done by sharing an exercise-specific hypertext link.

 Participants can participate as individuals, representing their own views.
-Or they can take on roles, representing different stakeholders.
+Or they can represent different stakeholders.
 Or, in each iteration, they can voice the views/behaviour of different actors who could be involved in the unfolding events.
-Or as individuals, participants can each represent a whole team or unit with a particular interest or perspective.
+Or as individuals, participants can each represent a whole team or unit , within an organisation, voicing a particular interest or perspective.
 Approaches which maximise the diversity of views are likely to be helpful.
 But all within the constraint that participants should be expected to have a shared interest in the scenarios being developed.

 The minimum number seems likely to be four or more.
 Larger numbers will generate more diversity of views.
 For more on this question see “How many is too many” Diversity is what drives the ParEvo process.
 With really large numbers it may be best for these to be broken into a number of small teams, each acting as a quasi-individual.
 There is some evidence that diverse teams (each with more homogenous members) may be the best way way to solve complex problems (Pescetelli, et al, 2020)